 1. The top five stressors for teens include all of the following EXCEPT: (Answer: a. cartoons) 2.
 The perceive as stressful.
-(Answ • s constantly searching the environment for things that we 3.
-The stress hormone is .
-(Answer: cortisol) 4.
-Feeling overwhelmed and changing the way we feel by avoiding the stress is called (Answer: d. avoidant coping) 5.
-Facing problems and find (Answer: c. active coping) ing solutions, even when it i is difficult and doesn't feel good is called
+(Ansv is a part of the brain that is constantly searching the environment for things that we ver: d. amygdala) 3.
+The stress hormone is (Answer: cortisol) 4.
+Feeling overwhelmed an (Answer: d. avoidant copin nd changing the way we feel by avoiding the stress is called 19) 5.
+Facing problems and fin ding solutions, even when it is difficult and doesn't feel good is called